Religious Education

 We see our Religious Education curriculum impacting the pupils by developing their skills in the following ways:

-- An extended knowledge and understanding of religions and world views;
+• An extended knowledge and understanding of religions and world views;

-- Use of a developed range of subject specific vocabulary;
+• Use of a developed range of subject specific vocabulary;

-- Showing curiosity and asking increasingly challenging questions about religion, belief, values and human life;
+• Showing curiosity and asking increasingly challenging questions about religion, belief, values and human life;

-- Express their own ideas in response to the material they engage with identifying relevant information, selecting examples and giving reasons to support these views and ideas.
+• Express their own ideas in response to the material they engage with identifying relevant information, selecting examples and giving reasons to support these views and ideas.

-We endeavor to ensure that through quality-first teaching, insightful assessments and carefully designed support, the sequence of learning in Religious Education has a great impact on pupils so that they are able make progress throughout the Key Stage, leaving school equipped with the building blocks which will enable them to succeed in the next stages of their education and empower them to flourish within their communities and as citizens in a diverse society.
+We endeavour to ensure that through quality-first teaching, insightful assessments and carefully designed support, the sequence of learning in Religious Education has a great impact on pupils so that they are able to make progress throughout the Key Stage, leaving school equipped with the building blocks which will enable them to succeed in the next stages of their education and empower them to flourish within their communities and as citizens in a diverse society.

 Stocksbridge Junior School Curriculum for Religious Education